JNRowe-retired/pytemplate/README.rst

 ----

 If you find any problems, bugs or just have a question about this package either drop me an mail_ or file an issue_.
-Locally bugs are managed with ditz_, so if you're working with a clone of the repository you can report, list and fix bugs using ``ditz``.

 If you've found please attempt to include a minimal testcase so I can reproduce the problem, or even better a patch!